mikep79/personal-website/README.md

 ### Instructions

 Create a landing page for yourself as a developer.
 This is a front end project, it has a simple server set up to serve back your static files.
-Otherwise, the focus will be on Angular and front end styling.
+The focus will be on Angular and front end styling.

 #### Front End
 - Have at least two views.
 One page about you and one page about your code.